noahpace124/pyrpg/README.md

 Things to work on:
-Always check for proper spacing!
->>update event selection to exclude events from list if max selected/minimize repetitive code in places if possible ask if user wants to unequip current gear for new gear when equipping display gold in inventory/add more colors and etc make it so all status conditions need to roll against the respective stat to apply implement randomized dungeon to explore system add accessory slots that provide passive buffs/add two hands, legs, chest and head instead of weapon and armor
+Always check for proper spacing! ask if user wants to unequip current gear for new gear when equipping display gold in inventory/add more colors and etc/edit level up screen and make player status visible in between evens make it so all status conditions need to roll against the respective stat to apply implement randomized dungeon to explore system add accessory slots that provide passive buffs/add two hands, legs, chest and head instead of weapon and armor